Divine Mercy

 At Divine Mercy, we bring the bread of life, the Eucharist, to someone who cannot come to either of our worship sites.
 We have ministers who are trained to bring the Eucharist to our members in the hospital, nursing homes, in rehab centers, and to those who are homebound.

-If you know someone who would benefit from a weekly visit or some companionship during an illness, or period of rehabilitation, please contact:
+If you would like to become a Minister of Care, or if you know someone who would benefit from a weekly visit or some companionship during an illness, or period of rehabilitation, please contact:

 Help Fight Hunger Locally!